Mei Kotake

-Mei Kotake (小武 芽生, Kotake Mei) is a Japanese professional rock and sport climber.
-She participates in lead climbing, bouldering and speed climbing competitions.
+Mei Kotake (小武 芽生, Kotake Mei) is a Japanese professional rock climber who specializes in competition climbing.
+She participates in competition lead climbing, competition bouldering and competition speed climbing disciplines.

-Biography
+Early life and education

-Kotake was born on May 18, 1997 in Sapporo, Hokkaido.
+Kotake was born on May 18, 1997, in Sapporo, Hokkaido.
 She started bouldering in the fifth grade of elementary school.

+Kotake acquired a degree at a women's college for nutrition and food science.

+Climbing career

+Competition climbing

 In 2014 she won the All Japan Climbing Youth Championship in the category Lead.

-Kotake acquired a degree at a women's college for nutrition and food science.
+Rock climbing

-In 2022, Kotake sent Era Vella, an sport climb in Margalef, Spain.
+In 2022, Kotake sent Era Vella, an -graded sport climbing route in Margalef, in Spain.